Sustainability and ESG Roadmap Development

 Medium-term Targets (3-7 years) – Mid-horizon goals aligned with emerging regulations and stakeholder expectations.

-Long-term Targets (7+ years) – Ambitious commitments such as net-zero emissions, circular business models, or science-based environmental targets.
+Long-term Targets (7+ years) – Ambitious commitments such as net-zero emissions, circular business models.

 KPI Development – Defining Key Performance Indicators with baselines, targets, and measurement methodologies.